 So why do we still make up such a minority of tech roles?
-Some point to the trends of tech giants like Google, where females only make up 16% of the engineer pool.
+Some point to the trends of tech giants, where females only make up 16% of the engineer pool.
 I mean, if they can’t hire more women — then how can smaller organisations be expected to?

 Margaret Manning, our CEO who has been smashing the patriarchy in the tech world for over 20 years, can remember comforting herself back in the 80’s, “at least when my kids grow up, gender inequality won’t be a thing anymore.”

 The reality is, whilst men dominate the executive positions in companies – they are going to remain in those positions.